The groundhog somehow manages to see spring: Can we trust Punxsutawney Phil?

+The video: The (extremely mild) suspense is over.
+Punxsutawney Phil, Pennsylvania's marmot meterologist, has emerged from his hole to give his annual Groundhog Day prediction to winter-weary Americans.
+This year, Phil failed to see his shadow, which traditionally means that spring is just around the corner.
+The groundhog's suspect forecast may (or may not) reassure Americans, as a huge storm continues to blanket two-thirds of the country with snow, ice, and freezing rain.
 The reaction: "We all want to believe, but how good is Phil's word?" asks Aaron Couch at the Christian Science Monitor.
 Not good, unfortunately.
 A look at Punxsutawney's historical records finds that "the rodent weatherman was right only about 39 percent of the time."
 He'd be better off tossing a coin (if anatomically capable of doing so).
 With a record like that, he should just give up, says Chris Menning at Buzzfeed.
 "You're a groundhog," Phil.
 "You didn't even go to meteorology school," and what's more, "your top hat looks ridiculous."
 See Punxsutawney Phil make his widely dismissed prediction: